Raphael-Kamau/personal_portfolio/README.md

 # personal_portfolio
- a personal webite to showcase about me
+ a personal website to showcase about me